-Get ready for pretty veggie colors!
+Get ready for pretty veggie colors in this Healthy Three Potato Hash!
 Because I have got like all of them going on in this recipe.
 Pair all that with tender, leftover Easter ham and a sunny egg, and you have a fabulous and healthy Healthy Three Potato Hash to start your day.

 Who’s making ham for Easter raise your hand!
 I am.
 I always do, and my recipe is here.
 And then there are of course the leftovers (yay!), and I just think dishes with leftover Easter ham are even better than the main event itself.
 Like Gnocchi Mac ‘N Cheese with Ham and Peas, and Ham, Asparagus, and White Cheddar Breakfast Strata, and, this year, a healthy new hash.

 But there is even more to this dish!
 This healthy hash was my carb-load meal last week before the HITS Ocala Half Ironman.
 This triathlon was just Saturday …1.2 mile swim, 56 mile bike, and 13.1 mile half marathon run, and it was in beautiful central Florida horse country….which means hills.
 Yes, Florida has hills.
 And they are all in Ocala. …And it was cold.
 So so cold.

 51 degrees F. Wet from the swim.
 Going 21 miles per hour on the downhills.
 It was frigid.
 I had planned for this and had purchased a new, super-cute, super-neon bike jacket last week.
 Yay preparation! -not.
 Cuz I had not given a single thought to my hands and feet.